Glitched-GitHub/Python-Expense-Tracker/README.md

 - Goals:

-  The main goal of this project was to learn basic Javascript such as functions, if-else statements, loops and more.
+  The main goal of this project was to learn basic Python such as functions, if-else statements, loops and more.

 **Programming Languages Used**